Gluten Free Peanut Butter Blossoms are a classic holiday cookie recipe that are sweet, chewy, and studded with a kiss.

 Gluten Free Peanut Butter Blossoms

-Gluten Free Peanut Butter Blossoms are a classic holiday cookie recipe that you don't have to give up just because you eat gluten free!
+Gluten Free Peanut Butter Blossoms are a classic holiday cookie recipe that are sweet, chewy, and studded with a kiss.

 Ingredients